 - Join a disaster relief effort.

 - Perform a kind deed to at least 10 strangers without expecting anything in return.
+(DONE: During June 2014 I did 48 Acts of Kindness for my 48th birthday; and reached more than 10 strangers with acts of kindness.)

 - Read and then implement some of the ideas in: The Difference a Day Makes: 365 Ways to Change Your World in Just 24 Hours by Karen M. Jones.
 (DONE: January 2013 - most were things that we already do.)